MattCSmith/Project-365/README.md

 ## Day 132
 ### **Project:** Challenged.Dev - MongoDB
 Spent some time today watching some videos and reading up on Mongo and DB design practices.
 I haven't really come up with a solid plan to reduce the time it takes to fetch the leaders, but with a bit more research I am confident.

+## Day 133
+### **Project:** Challenged.Dev
+With limited time today I took a bit of a break from the Mongo issue and continued working a little on the leaderboard and fixing a couple of issues with analytics etc.